pippim/pippim.github.io/programs/mserve.md

 - The above error and warning messages are sent to the Information Centre for you to review later.
 Click the thin blue line.
 Or use the 'View' dropdown menu and select 'Information Centre'.

+> **Special Notes about ID3 Tags**

+- The Artist and Album name are only renamed in te Operating System filename and **mserve** SQL database.
-- ID3 tags in the Music file are not touched.
-Use Kid3 or similar program.
+- ID3 tags inside the music file are not touched.
+- Use Kid3 or similar program to change Album and/or Artist name inside the music file.
-If Kid3 is installed, it can be called directly from **mserve**.
+- If Kid3 is installed, it can be called directly from **mserve**.
+- Right click on the music file from the Music Location Tree and select the 'Kid3' from the popup menu.
-- If you don't change the ID3 tags in the music file for say "New Album", then "Old Album" will creep back into **mserve** when the song is played.
+- ID3 tags in the music file are called "Metadata" by **mserve**.
-"New Album" will still appear in Music Location Tree because it is driven directly off Operating System Filenames.
+- **mserve** will display ID3 Tag metadata on certain screens.

 ## Substituting Special Characters in Filenames